AdaCore/spark2014/lrm/source/subprograms.rst

    with Global => null; -- Indicates that the subprogram does not read or update
                         -- any global items.
-   with Global => V;    -- Indicates that V is a mode in global item.
-                        -- This style can only be used in a function aspect specification with Global => (X, Y, Z);  -- X, Y and Z are mode in global items.
-                        -- This style can only be used in a function aspect specification with Global => (I, (if I = 0 then (P, Q, R));
+   with Global => V;    -- Indicates that V is a mode in global item. with Global => (X, Y, Z);  -- X, Y and Z are mode in global items. with Global => (I, (if I = 0 then (P, Q, R));
-                  -- I is a mode in global item and P, Q, and R are -- conditional globals that are only read if I = 0.
-                  -- This style can only be used in a function aspect specification with Global => (Input => V); -- Indicates that V is a mode in global item. with Global => (Input => (X, Y, Z)); -- X, Y and Z are mode in global items. with Global => (Input => (I, (if I = 0 then (P, Q, R)));
+                  -- I is a mode in global item and P, Q, and R are -- conditional globals that are only read if I = 0. with Global => (Input => V); -- Indicates that V is a mode in global item. with Global => (Input => (X, Y, Z)); -- X, Y and Z are mode in global items. with Global => (Input => (I, (if I = 0 then (P, Q, R)));